syncfusion-content/windowsforms-docs/WindowsForms/Classic/ComboBox/Overview.md

 ---
 layout: post
-title: About Windows Forms ComboBoxAdv control | Syncfusion
+title: Overview of Windows Forms ComboBoxAdv control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms ComboBoxAdv (Classic) control and more details.
 platform: windowsforms
 control: ComboBoxAdv